bobtattvamasi/text-recognize/README.md

     classifications.txt - contains codes of pressed keys in 1d vectors flattened_images.txt - contains resized to 20x30 images of croped chars from our train image in 1d vectors

 B) So, if with data all right.
-We should train our k-Nearest neighbors.
+We should train our classificator on k-Nearest neighbors method.

 C) And now we can recognize.
 First browse test image from folder 'test' (or wherever you keep it) and load it.
 Then press button 'Recognize'.
 If you want to recognize the new test picture, press button 'Clean test'